 |ARKRAY Co Ltd Inc||11||Unlock Company Profile|

 |Shenzhen SiliconBased Bionic Technology Co Ltd||9||Unlock Company Profile|

 |W. L. Gore & Associates Inc||9||Unlock Company Profile|

 Source: GlobalData Patent Analytics

-F.Hoffmann La-Roche is one of the leading patent filers in the field of blood glucose sensors.
+F.Hoffmann La-Roche is the leading patent filer in the field of blood glucose sensors.
 Some other key patent filers in the field include Medtronic and PHC Holdings.

-In terms of application diversity, Cue Health leads the pack, followed by Dare Bioscience and Apple.
-By means of geographic reach, Bionime holds the top position, followed by Johnson & Johnson and Apple in the second and third spots, respectively.
+In terms of application diversity, Dare Bioscience leads the pack, followed by Cue Health and Hygieia.
+By geographic reach, Bionime holds the top position, followed by Cue Health and Intuity Medical in second and third spots, respectively.

 The growing prevalence of obesity and diabetes, and ease of use are improving the future prospects of these devices.
 However, development should focus on training endocrinologists on the usage of these devices and making the sensors reusable for providing long-term benefits.